Pharmacy student Nuchi Thao wants to know more about Mother of Thousands medicinal uses.

 In many cultures, the Mother of Thousands is involved in various medicinal usages, including wound-healing, anti-cancer, and anti-inflammatory treatments.
-In the Hmong culture, the Mother of Thousands is commonly used for coughs.
+In the Hmong culture, people commonly use the Mother of Thousands for coughs.
 Thao has known of this traditional knowledge, and just recently had an opportunity to further study the plant through pharmacy.
 Through a student-led research project, Thao studied her grandmother’s household plant, Bryophyllum Daigremontianum (Mother of Thousands) in a pharmacy setting.

 Thao was inspired to research this topic through Concordia’s pharmacy elective course titled “Medicinal Natural Products.”
 The course is taught by Dr. Uvidelio Castillo, Christopher W. Cunningham, and Terry-Elinor Reid.
-It gives pharmacy students the opportunity to study plants, particulary ones that traditional cultures have already identified as medicinal, in a pharmacy setting.
-One of the aims of the course is to introduce Pharmacognosy and to inspire the need for more natural product research and support.
+It gives pharmacy students the opportunity to study plants, particularly ones that traditional cultures have already identified as medicinal, in a pharmacy setting.
+One of the aims of the course is to introduce Pharmacognosy.
+Secondly, the instructors hope to inspire the need for more natural product research and support.

 Thao was interested in studying a plant with personal ties.

 “While I previously never understood the chemistry behind this medicinal usage for coughs, the elective course gave me the chance to not only conduct experiments on the plant and learn about extraction techniques, but also helped deepen the connection between my culture and the pharmacy field,” Thao said.